-All the virement on Capital budget must be approved by the Municipal Manager a) Each adjustments budget shall reflect realistic excess, however nominal, of current revenues over expenses.
+All the virement on Capital budget must be approved by the Municipal Manager

 - 10. Capital Budget Virement within a GFS Classification must be approved by the relevant manager and Director, the Municipal Manager and Chief Financial Officer. - 11.
 A virement form must be completed for all Budget Transfers. - 12.
 All documentation must be in order and approved before any expenditure can be committed or incurred.